-Alert Reference
+Alerts Reference

 Objective

 This document provides reference information on various types of alerts supported by F5® Distributed Cloud Services.
-Use the information provided in this document to understand the details on the various alerts and action required to be performed.
+Use the information provided in this document to understand the details on the various alerts and actions required to be performed.

 Active Alerts

-Alert is generated when the alert condition is evaluated to true.
+An alert is generated when the alert condition is evaluated to true.
 Alert rules are evaluated periodically, and the alert status remains active as long as the alert condition is active.

-- The value isactive
+- state: The value is active.

 All Alerts

-- This is same asactive
+- firing: This is the same as active state.

-– The time at which the alert got resolved (if it is resolved).
+- endsAt: The time at which the alert got resolved (if it is resolved).
 Ignore this field if the alert status is active or firing.

 Key Points